JEFworks-Lab/jefworks-lab.github.io/_posts/2016-11-24-identifying-and-characterizing-heterogeneity-in-single-cell-rnaseq-data.md

 ![]({{ site.url }}/images/pagoda-marker-2.png)

-Differential expression analysis with `SCDE`
+Differential expression analysis with `scde`
 --------------------------------------------

 To further characterize identified subpopulations, we can identify